 Over 750,000 people in the New York metropolitan area have a criminal record.
-That massive population means that the city is among the leaders in the United States for “fair chance” style legislation.
+That massive population means that the city is among the leaders in the United States for Fair Chance legislation.
 Advocates often point out that records create severe barriers to jobs and housing.
-A landlord using a tenant background check might deny many applicants if they have a criminal record.
+A landlord using a tenant background check might deny many rehabilitated applicants with a criminal record.

 For several years, New York City Councilors have looked for ways to expand access to housing in the city.
 These efforts aim to combat homelessness and recidivism.
-In 2022, the Council tried but failed to pass a new law creating a “fair chance” for NYC tenants.
-The law would have restricted the use of a background check for real estate purposes.
-In 2023, however, the effort was revived—and ultimately passed.
+In 2022, the Council tried but failed to pass a new law creating a Fair Chance for NYC tenants.
+The law would restrict using a background check for real estate purposes.
+However, in 2023, the effort was revived—and ultimately passed.

 Protests and disagreements preceded the City Council vote

-In the original version of the law discussed by the Council, landlords would lose the ability to use most criminal background checks.
+In the original version of the law discussed by the Council, landlords would lose permission to use most criminal background checks.
 A sex offender registry check would be the primary tool available.
 Further vetting could only occur in multi-family homes or where federal law applied.
 The proposed changes brought out landlords, real estate brokers, and others in large groups.
-Protests occurred on the City Council’s steps as landlords demanded they retain abilities to foster safe housing for all tenants.
+Protests occurred on the City Council’s steps as landlords demanded they retain the right to foster safe housing for all tenants.

 Why is a rental background check so controversial?

 From the pro-Fair Chance side of the argument, background checks unfairly restrict access to shelter—a fundamental human right.
-They maintain that the punitive effects of criminal records far outweigh the punishment the justice system handed down.
+They maintain that the punitive effects of criminal records far outweigh the punishment handed down by the justice system.
 Such effects restrict access to housing and may drive individuals back to crime.

-From a landlord’s perspective, restricting background checks unfairly limits their ability to choose tenants.
-They say it makes other residents and families unsafe.
+From a landlord’s perspective, restricting background checks limits their ability to choose tenants.
+They believe it creates an unsafe environment for other families.
 Landlords insist that they must be able to consider a subject’s history in-depth to make rental decisions.

 Despite all the protests from both sides, the City Council ultimately amended the law and passed it late in December 2023.